“We Are Nature” and Rethinking Our Relationship with the Planet

 The summer of 2023 was Earth's hottest since records began in 1880, with August being 2.2°F above the average, impacting tens of millions with severe heat waves.
 They enveloped other parts of the globe, including North America, Europe, and Asia, due to human-driven global warming and El Niño, with record temperatures experienced in China and extreme heat leading to the closure of Athens' Acropolis.

-Utilizing findings from our Mindworks Lab, we crafted communications that navigated through the various stages of extreme weather events, understanding that messaging differ from phase to phase.
+Using findings from our Mindworks Lab, we crafted communications that navigated through the various stages of extreme weather events, understanding that messaging differs from phase to phase.
 The process begins with Phase 1, a period marked by fear and uncertainty as a crisis looms, often leading to panic and denial in the community.
 This transitions into Phase 2, the Impact phase, characterized by emotional reactions where self-preservation takes precedence.

 Nature First: Integration of two campaigns into a global campaign